John Beland: Early life

 Beland was born and raised in Hometown, Illinois, and was the eldest son of Clarence and Celine Beland.
 While growing up, he listened to a number of well-known American music artists.
 This included Buddy Holly, the Everly Brothers and Ricky Nelson.
 He was inspired by the music from a young age and began to play the guitar, predominantly rock and roll.
-At six years old, he received a toy Davy Crocket model guitar, but wouldn't own a guitar until he was seventeen.
+At six years old, he received a toy Davy Crockett model guitar, but wouldn't own a guitar until he was seventeen.

 During high school, Beland played with local bands, performing in small venues and at private parties.
 He practiced on his own at home, while listening to Dick Biondi on WLS radio.
 In an interview, Beland recalled the influence The Beatles had on his life as a young musician.
 He stated that he had never heard music like it and inspired him as a guitarist.

 Beland became more involved in local music over the coming years as a teenager.
 He took little interest in school, instead, he focused on practicing blues and jazz tracks that were popular at the time, including Mose Allison, Ramsey Lewis and Bo Diddley.
 He was also strongly influenced by the Rolling Stones.
 He formed a small jazz trio in his hometown and regularly played small gigs.
 They would take pop songs and, as Beland described it, "jazz them up".
 Performing these musical blends further influenced Beland's youth.
 As his tastes and performances matured, Beland began to have a passion for jazz pianist Vince Guaraldi's music.
 His biggest inspiration as a teenager was The Byrds.
-He recalled hearing The Byrds single Mr. Tambourine Man for the first time and being instantly connected and inspired by the Bob Dylan written track.
+He recalled hearing The Byrds' single "Mr. Tambourine Man" for the first time and being instantly connected and inspired by the Bob Dylan written track.
 As Beland performed more regularly, his music began to take on The Byrds' sound, showing how they had influenced him as a young musician.